 Darn Tough Socks – Socks?
 Yes.
 These are not just any socks.
-These socks have an unconditional lifetime guarantee, not to mention they’re darn comfortable and as this is the list for a dad who ‘has everything’, we’re trying to think of really useful items.
+These socks have an unconditional lifetime guarantee, not to mention they’re darn comfortable and as these are gift ideas for a dad who has everything, we’re trying to think of really useful items.
 For someone who loves hiking or biking, having a great pair of socks makes a difference!

 Mixed pack of sports drinks – head to store and make a variety pack of sports drinks – he may find a new favorite.